Burkitt Lymphoma in Children

 - Side effects from treatment

-Key points about Burkitt lymphoma
+Key points about Burkitt lymphoma in children?

 - Burkitt lymphoma is a very fast-growing type of non-Hodgkin lymphoma.